townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    volatile
       In the context of computer memory, this refers to a memory that loses all stored information when the power is turned off.

+   worst case
+      In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has the greatest cost.
+Note that the worst case is **not** when :math:`n` is big, since we are referring to the worst from a class of inputs (i.e, we want the worst of those inputs of size :math:`n`).